The best recent UK documentaries.

 If you are in here at Doc/Fest with no knowledge of Sheffield, be sure to take time out for Jarvis Cocker’s intimate audio tour of his hometown.
 He takes us through the Sheffield of his childhood – and an embarrassing lederhosen episode – as well as the huge changes to the city in the past two decades.
 He also introduces the music of Sheffield stars, including Joe Cocker, Cabaret Voltaire, The Human League and Artery.

-Jimmy and All Watched Over By Machines Of Loving Grace
+All Watched Over By Machines Of Loving Grace and Hell And Back Again

 (Country: UK; Year: 2010; Director: Sue Bourne)